k8gb-io/k8gb/docs/index.md

 metadata:
   name: app
 spec:
+  resourceRef:
     ingress:
-    ingressClassName: nginx
-    rules:
-    - host: app.cloud.example.com # This is the GSLB enabled host that clients would use
-      http: # This section mirrors the same structure as that of an Ingress resource and will be used verbatim when creating the corresponding Ingress resource that will match the GSLB host
-        paths:
-        - path: /
-          backend:
-            service:
+      matchLabels:
-              name: app
+        app: app
-              port:
-                name: http
   strategy: roundRobin # Use a round robin load balancing strategy, when deciding which downstream clusters to route clients too
-  tls:
-    secretName: app-glsb-tls # Use this Secret to add to the TLS configuration for the new Ingress resource that will be created for the GSLB host
 ```

 On creating this `Gslb` resource, the k8gb controller watching the cluster where this resource is created, will:

-1. Create a new `Ingress` resource that will allow requests with the GSLB host (`app.cloud.example.com`) to be handled by the cluster's Ingress controller
+1. Lookup an `Ingress` resource that allow requests with the GSLB host (`app.cloud.example.com`).
+The ingress is handled by the cluster's Ingress controller
 2. Configure a health check strategy on the underlying `app` Pods.
 The Pods here are the Pods matched by the Service configured by `service.name`
 3. Based on the health (see [Service health](#service-health)) of those Pods, if at least one of the Pods is healthy, add DNS records with the external addresses of the cluster's nodes running the Ingress controllers